enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/VersionControl/git-glossary.md

 * [detach head](#detach-head)
 * [tag](#tag)

+## hunk

+- a piece of diff
+- a group of consecutive changed lines

 ## index

 - save information about what will go into your next commit, like modificatoin, delete, new file